sfluegel05/metaNNvis/results/report.md

 Otherwise, if the model framework is not the one required by the introspection method, the model is translated accordingly.
 The input data for the introspection method (`init_args` and `exec_args`) is translated in the same way.

 Another special case is a missing `layer` argument.
-Unlike other missing arguments, this does not lead to an exception.
-This is because for Captum's Layer and Neuron methods, the layer of the (PyTorch) model has to be provided as an input and since the layer structure of TensorFlow models differs from their PyTorch translation, this might not be possible to provide when calling `attribute()` for the first time.
-Thus, the model gets translated and returned to the user alongside a list of available layers.
-The user can then choose a layer and call another method, `finish_execution_with_layer()` to resume the process.
+This argument is used for Captum's Layer and Neuron methods, where layer of the (PyTorch) model has to be provided as an input to the attribution function.
+But since the layer structure of TensorFlow models differs from their PyTorch translation, it is not always possible to providing a correct layer identifier when calling `attribute()` for the first time.
+Thus, instead of raising an exception, as it would for other missing arguments, the tool translates the model and returns the translated model to the user alongside a list of available layers.
+The user can then pick a layer and call another method, `finish_execution_with_layer()` with an identifier for the chosen layer and the translated model to resume the process.

 Finally, the translated model and arguments are given to the introspection method and the result is returned.
 Optionally, a plot of the results is created as well.